 Maxima & minima of functions: necessary and sufficient conditions for functions, economic application of unconstrained & constrained maxima & Minima.

-has the objective of detailing about maxima and minima of functions, and applications of constrained and unconstrained maxima and minima.
+Linear Programming: Graphical and Simplex method, Dual Problem in linear programming has the objective of detailing about maxima and minima of functions, and applications of constrained and unconstrained maxima and minima.